preethu08052k/Bus-Tracking-System-API/README.md

-Bus Tracking System - 1.3
+Bus Tracking System - 1.4
 -------------------------
-Change Log : added /tracking(POST). added /register. added /messages. added /geofence. modified /tracking(GET).
+Change Log : enabled CORS. added /busgeofence. updated /geofence.
 -------------------------
 The Rest API has been deployed to AWS
 .